giamir/giamir.github.io/_posts/2017-04-23-what-is-react-fiber.md

 So, what is `React Fiber` in a nutshell?

-> **React Fiber** is an ongoing reimplementation of the React reconciler.
+> **React Fiber** is a reimplementation of the React reconciler.

-It's a ground-up rewrite of the current reconciliation algorithm which now has been retroactively called `React Stack` because it is based on recursion.
+It's a ground-up rewrite of the `React 15 and older versions` reconciliation algorithm which now has been retroactively called `React Stack` because it is based on recursion.

 <small>DISCLAIMER: The following are personal notes and deductions after exploring the new `React Fiber` reconciler codebase.
 Some of the content can be wrong or not up to date, please open a [pull request](https://github.com/giamir/giamir.github.io/edit/master/_posts/2017-04-23-what-is-react-fiber.md) if you notice any mistake. 🙏</small>